ct-js/docs.ctjs.rocks/docs/tutorials/making-games-shooter.md

 ### Coding the movement

-Open the "Templates" tab on the top, then click on the `PlayerShip` template and move to `Frame start` event.
+Go back to the "Assets" tab, then click on the `PlayerShip` template and move to `Frame start` event.

 ::: tip
 `Frame start` event occurs every frame before drawing, while `Frame end` happens after all the `Frame start` events in the room to draw a new frame. `Creation` happens when you spawn a new Copy, and  `Destruction` occurs before the `Frame end` event if a Copy is killed.